Reinstall Sophos Firewall OS: USB reimage

 - Remove old temporary access, local admin accounts or recovery exceptions.

 If a restore was successful but traffic does not flow, do not immediately reimage again.
-Interface mapping, routing, NAT, Device Access, licence status or the return path of the peer are often involved.
-For analysis, use test firewall rules with Log Viewer, Policy Test and Packet Capture, understand NAT on Sophos Firewall and Sophos Firewall IPsec VPN troubleshooting.
+Interface mapping, routing, NAT, Device Access, licence status or the peer return path are often involved.
+For analysis, use test firewall rule with Log Viewer, Policy Test and Packet Capture, understand NAT on Sophos Firewall and Sophos Firewall IPsec VPN troubleshooting.

 Common problems